 Waiting Periods in Texas Divorces

-Texas enforces a mandatory 60-day waiting period before finalising any divorce.
+Texas enforces a mandatory 60-day waiting period before finalizing any divorce.
 This rule applies to all cases, even those without disputes.
 The waiting period begins after filing the petition and ensures time for reflection or potential reconciliation.

 Child Custody and Support in Texas